Ruskonert/PARE/README.md

-# PARE Packet Assembly and Replay Engine)
+# PARE (Packet Assembly and Replay Engine)

-The "PARE Project" originated in response to the evolving landscape of network security, recognizing the challenges and opportunities in the current environment.
+The "PARE" originated in response to the evolving landscape of network security, recognizing the challenges and opportunities in the current environment.
 Network security constantly adapts to new threats and attacks, demanding tools that offer greater flexibility and effectiveness in handling network packet operations.

 #### Increasing Customer Demands
 Modern customers seek swift responses and flexible functionality from their network security solutions.
 Existing tools often fall short in meeting these demands, imposing constraints on developers and security professionals attempting to experiment and test freely.
 In response, the "PARE Project" aims to serve as a powerful and flexible network packet manipulation tool.